nestjs-mod/nestjs-mod/libs/schematics/README.md

 ## Questions

-For questions and support please use the official [Telegram group](https://t.me/nestjs_mod).
+For questions and support please use the official [Telegram group](https://t.me/nestjs_mod) or [Discord](https://discord.gg/meY7UXaG).
 The issue list of this repo is **exclusively** for bug reports and feature requests.

 ## Stay in touch